-Customers simply open the stamp card app, select their stamp card from the carousel of cards they have joined, and either scan a QR code positioned beside the cash register, or touch a contactless device to get their stamp.
+Customers simply open the stamp card app, select their stamp card from the carousel of cards they have joined, and either scan a QR code positioned beside the cash register.

 The loyalty program operates from the customer's personal smartphone.
 Essentially, there’s no need for staff and customers to interact any closer than necessary.
 In the same stroke, the business still has an effective loyalty program, motivating repeat spending at their cafe or restaurant.

 Although ordering kiosks and plasma screens are a rather large upfront expenses for many businesses, the fact is contactless is here to stay.
 These solutions may well be an intelligent long-term investment.